Xhynk/redbrick-digital-core/readme.txt

 * Converted to Review Engine API v2
 * Unlocked more options in the Shortcode and Widget

+= Upgrade Notice =

+= 0.8.3 =
+* Please upgrade to the latest version.

+= 0.8.2.1 =
+* Please upgrade to the latest version.

+= 0.8.2 =
+* Please upgrade to the latest version.

+= 0.8.1 =
+* Please upgrade to the latest version.

-== Plugin Initialization
+== Plugin Initialization ==
- ==
-Plugin Setup

-To enable the Review Slider widget and Review Engine Display Shortcode button, first go to the RBD Core link that's in the left-hand admin menu.
-Place the URL of your Review Engine in the Review Engine URL box, and then hit the Save Changes button.
+To enable the shortcodes and widgets, first go to the RBD Core menu item that's in the left-hand admin menu.
+Place the URL of your Review Engine in the Review Engine URL text input, and then hit the Save Changes button.

-Configuring the Review Engine Display Shortcode
+##Configuring the Review Engine Display Shortcode

 Now go into any Page, Post, or Custom Post Type that has a content editor.
-You'll now have an Add Review Engine Display button.
+You'll now have an Add Review Engine Display button next to Add Media.
 Click on that to access the shortcode editing popup.
-Here you can adjust the URL, display a title for the Reviews section, and more.

-URL: Adjust your threshold to 3, 4, or 5 stars.
-Note: This will only grab published reviews.
+**URL**: Adjust your threshold to 3, 4, or 5 stars. *Note: This will only grab published reviews.*
-Title: An option H2 tag to preface your reviews section with.
+**Title**: An option H2 tag to preface your reviews section with.
-Threshold: Set this to 3, 4, or 5 stars to grab published reviews at and above that threshold.
+**Threshold**: Set this to 3, 4, or 5 stars to grab published reviews at and above that threshold.
-Service: Choose which service category to grab reviews from, default "All".
+**Service**: Choose which service category to grab reviews from, default "All".
-Staff: Query against reviews with this staff member, default "All".
+**Staff**: Query against reviews with this staff member, default "All".
-Location: Query against reviews from this location, default "All".
+**Location**: Query against reviews from this location, default "All".
-Limit Characters: Choose how many characters will show before the Read More link appears (if above the character limit).
+**Limit Characters**: Choose how many characters will show before the Read More link appears (if above the character limit).
-Reviews Per Page: Choose how many reviews show before the Show More Reviews button appears (if you have more reviews than are returned).
+**Reviews Per Page**: Choose how many reviews show before the Show More Reviews button appears (if you have more reviews than are returned).
-Max Columns: Determine how many columns of reviews there are.
-Note: 3 often works best for full width pages, and 2 for pages with sidebars.
+**Max Columns**: Determine how many columns of reviews there are. *Note: 3 often works best for full width pages, and 2 for pages with sidebars.*
-Hide X: Choose to hide some Meta Data.
-Note: City, Location, Staff, and Category are currently inoperable.
+**Hide X**: Choose to hide some Meta Data. *Note: City, Location, Staff, and Category are currently inoperable.*
-Advanced Options:
+**Advanced Options**:
-Enable Ajax: Currently inoperable.
+**Enable Ajax**: Currently inoperable.
-Hide Overview: Hide the overview and aggregate score.
+**Hide Overview**: Hide the overview and aggregate score.
-Disable CSS: Will remove some non-structural CSS rules.
+**Disable CSS**: Will remove some non-structural CSS rules.

-Click the Insert Into {Post Type} button and then click publish or update.
+*Click the Insert Into {Post Type} button and then click publish or update.*

-Configuring the Review Slider Widget
+##Configuring the Review Slider Widget

 In your Appearance > Widgets page, there is a Review Slider widget.
 Drag that into the widget area you'd like to display the slider on.
 You may have more than one slider on a page if you wish.

-Title: Give the widget an optional title.
+**Title**: Give the widget an optional title.
-Review Engine URL: Your Review Engine's URL.
-Note: This is predefined, but can be changed.
+**Review Engine URL**: Your Review Engine's URL. *Note: This is predefined, but can be changed.*
-Threshold: Set this to 3, 4, or 5 stars to grab published reviews at and above that threshold.
+**Threshold**: Set this to 3, 4, or 5 stars to grab published reviews at and above that threshold.
-Review Count: Choose how many reviews will be in the slider.
+**Review Count**: Choose how many reviews will be in the slider.
-Character Count: Choose how many characters will show before the Read More link appears (if above the character limit).
+**Character Count**: Choose how many characters will show before the Read More link appears (if above the character limit).
-Service: Choose which service category to grab reviews from, default "All".
+**Service**: Choose which service category to grab reviews from, default "All".
-Staff: Query against reviews with this staff member, default "All".
+**Staff**: Query against reviews with this staff member, default "All".
-Location: Query against reviews from this location, default "All".
+**Location**: Query against reviews from this location, default "All".
-Hide Reviewer: Hide the reviewer's name.
+**Hide Reviewer**: Hide the reviewer's name.
-Hide Meta: Hide the meta data under the review.
+**Hide Meta**: Hide the meta data under the review.
-Disable CSS: Will remove some non-structural CSS rules.
+**Disable CSS**: Will remove some non-structural CSS rules.
-Slider Speed: Will adjust the slider's speed, OFF will prevent all scrolling, and thus show only one review.
+**Slider Speed**: Will adjust the slider's speed, OFF will prevent all scrolling, and thus show only one review.